Skip to content

 For remote employees, a properly configured firewall and VPN with split-tunneling disabled provide network-layer controls that complement endpoint protection.
 These controls ensure that traffic from remote endpoints passes through centrally managed security infrastructure rather than connecting directly to tax software over unmonitored internet connections.

-Multi-factor authentication (MFA) on all tax software access points is another layer that works alongside antivirus for tax professionals, not instead of it.
+Multi-factor authentication (MFA) on all tax software access points works alongside antivirus for tax professionals, not instead of it.
 MFA limits the damage from stolen credentials, but it doesn't stop malware already resident on an endpoint from capturing session tokens or intercepting data after authentication.
 Both controls are necessary.

 Understanding the Total Cost of Inadequate Protection